Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 That is how you end up with more pieces of flair, longer support calls, cleaner dashboards, fuller offices, and worse outcomes.

-Everything that is measured is measured.

-That does not mean it improved.
+Everything measured is certainly measured, but that does not mean it improved.